What is AWS Athena Security?

 Athena supports several security features, including AWS Key Management Service (AWS KMS) for encryption, and AWS Identity and Access Management (IAM) for access control.
 You can also use AWS CloudTrail to monitor Athena and analyze security event trends using Amazon QuickSight.

-This is part of our series of articles about Redshift security.
+Note: You may also find our series of articles about Redshift security useful.

 In this article, you will learn: